-- The weight per unit length of the conductor is changed when wind blows at a certain force on the conductor and ice accumulate around the conductor.
+- The weight per unit length of the conductor is changed when the wind blows at a certain force on the conductor and ice accumulate around the conductor.

-- Wind force acts on the conductor to change the conductor self weight per unit length horizontally in the direction of the air flow.
+- Wind force acts on the conductor to change the conductor self-weight per unit length horizontally in the direction of the airflow.

-- Ice loading acts on the conductor to change the conductor self weight per unit length vertically downward.
+- Ice loading acts on the conductor to change the conductor self-weight per unit length vertically downward.

 - Considering wind force and ice loading both at a time, the conductor will have a resultant weight per unit length.

 - The resultant weight will create an angle with the ice loading down ward direction.

 Let us assume, w is the weight of the conductor per unit length.